John C. Giraudo: Early life and World War II

 John Giraudo was born on October 2, 1923, in Santa Barbara, California.
 He was attending college in Santa Barbara when Pearl Harbor was attacked in December 1941.
-Giruado subsequently dropped out of college and enlisted into the United States Army Air Forces on March 25, 1942, and entered the Aviation Cadet Training Program.
+Giraudo subsequently dropped out of college and enlisted into the United States Army Air Forces on March 25, 1942, and entered the Aviation Cadet Training Program.

 On March 10, 1943, Giraudo was commissioned as a second lieutenant and awarded his flying wings.
 Giraudo was assigned to the 720th Bombardment Squadron at Alamogordo Army Air Field, New Mexico, where he flew B-17 Flying Fortresses and B-24 Liberators.
 By late 1943, Giraudo was a squadron leader flying missions with the Fifteenth Air Force in the Mediterranean Theater.

 On February 25, 1944, Captain Giraudo was flying a B-24 on a bombing mission over Regensburg in Bavaria, Germany.
 Giraudo's aircraft was shot down and he was captured by German troops and taken to Stalag Luft I in Barth.
 He would spend more than one year as a prisoner of war, until the camp was liberated by Russian troops on April 30, 1945.